How to Access Active Directory on Windows 10 Pro: Complete Setup Guide

 • PowerShell provides command-line control with AD-specific cmdlets

-Before diving into the access methods, it’s worth understanding what Active Directory actually is.
+Before diving into how to enable Active Directory on Windows 10, it’s worth understanding what Active Directory actually is.
 Active Directory (AD) is Microsoft’s directory service for Windows domain networks, essentially functioning as a specialized database that stores information about network objects.
 These objects include users, computers, printers, and other resources that connect to your network.

 Prerequisites for Accessing Active Directory